-The syndicate's main exposure to fluctuation in interest rates arises from its effect on the valuation of funds invested in bonds and equities.
+The Syndicate's main exposure to fluctuation in interest rates arises from its effect on the valuation of funds invested in bonds and equities.
 In order to mitigate this risk, the Board, advised by its external investment managers, monitors the economic situation to seek to anticipate any future interest rate movement and to take appropriate action to mitigate its effect on the value of investments held.

-The largest element of the syndicate's investments comprises of fixed income securities.
+The largest element of the Syndicate's investments comprise of fixed income securities.
 The fair value of the investment in fixed income securities is inversely correlated to the movement in market interest rates.
-If market rates fall, the fair value of the syndicate's fixed interest investments would tend to rise and vice versa.
+If market rates fall, the fair value of the Syndicate's fixed interest investments would tend to rise and vice versa.
 Fixed income assets are predominantly invested in high quality corporate, government, supranational bonds and residential mortgage-backed securities.
 The investments typically have relatively short durations and terms to maturity.

-2022 2021 £000 £000 Impact of a 50-basis point increase in interest rates on result (136) (105) Impact of a 50-basis points decrease in interest rates on result 136 105 Impact of a 50-basis points increase in interest rates on net assets (136) (105) Impact of a 50-basis point decrease in interest rates on net assets 136 105
+2023 2022 £000 £000 Impact of a 50-basis point increase in interest rates on result (116) (136) Impact of a 50-basis points decrease in interest rates on result 116 136 Impact of a 50-basis points increase in interest rates on net assets (116) (136) Impact of a 50-basis point decrease in interest rates on net assets 116 136